z3z1ma/alto/README.md

 - Encourages use of `bash` instead of `meltano run` commands.
 Bash is _already_ a fantastic glue code where you can run multiple extract load blocks, background them via `&` to parallelize loads, run utilities the way they have always been ran since everything is not wrapped in a venv with env vars injected by Meltano which is both a convenience and a constraint. `meltano run tap1 target1 tap2 target2` is ~ functionally identical to `alto tap1:target1 && alto tap2:target2`.

-### Cons

-- No stream map support yet.
-This will change.

-- No commands equivalent to `config set` or `add`.
-This will not change.
-The goal is not 1:1 with Meltano but rather lighter weight alternative for the power user.
-Configuration will be managed via YAML/config exclusively.

-## Example
+## Hands on Example in 60 Seconds

-An entire timed end-to-end example can be carried out via the below script.
+An entire end-to-end example can be carried out via the below script.

 From start to finish, this script does: